Everything Google announced at I/O 2018

 Building AI

 The scope of Google’s announcements wasn’t restricted purely to its own products, however.
-Where its AI and machine learning is concerned, the company wants all app developers to benefit — ML Kit is a new software development kit (SDK) for adding AI to mobile apps via app development platform Firebase, which is aimed at developers for iOS and the web, as well as Android.
+Where its AI and machine learning are concerned, the company wants all app developers to benefit — ML Kit is a new software development kit (SDK) for adding AI to mobile apps via app development platform Firebase, which is aimed at developers for iOS and the web, as well as Android.

 Google’s CEO also announced a third generation of the company’s Tensor Processing Unit (TPU) that he said will be 8 times faster than the TPU chips released last year.
 Google’s TPU is basically its own custom accelerators for machine learning applications, and it underpins many of Google’s own neural network computations on services such as Street View, Google Search, Google Translate, and Google Photos.